 I got up kind of late, 7:30, and checked the Navtex.
 The weather seemed OK.
 So, my idea was to just go as far as Vourkari in the N of Kea and wait there for the NE wind to subside.
 To this end I started getting ready to leave.
 By the time I had untied the shore line, raised the second anchor and the zodiac, stowed everything etc., and finally raised the primary anchor it was 1000.

 The wind outside of Koundouros was 15-20 knots NNW.
 We motored the 8 M to Vourkari.
 By that time, the wind was 13-18 knots NNW which, if we were to continue to Andros, would allow sailing.
 The waves were large and confused.
 Based on these conditions, I decided to go on rather then stop at Vourkari.
 I opened the main sail, set it on its 1st reefing point, and opened the headsail.
 I turned off the motor, and sailed for a few miles until the wind shifted to 15-21 knots, NNE.
 Then I had to motor-sail.
 This is the way it went: sail for a short period, motor-sail, and then repeat.

 I did not go ashore but had a quiet evening, enjoying my solitude onboard Thetis.
 I spoke finally with Manos Castrinakis.
 We agreed to meet in Skopelos.
 I will let him know when I will be there.
 He will come with a childhood friend from Vouliagmeni, who he assured me does not smoke.
 The moonlit night was very pleasant.
 I warmed up some left-over chicken with potatoes and made a tomato salad.

 The forecast from the Navtex predicted rain and strong wind for tomorrow.
 Maybe I will just have to stay here for another day or leave tomorrow night.
-It all depends on the wind.
+It all will depend on the wind.